chrisosaurus/calculi/README.md

 # calculi

-A WIP collection of various calculi implementations and typing rules
+A WIP collection of various calculi implementations and their semantics

 ## Lambda Assignment